Module 4, Part 1: More About Loops#

 In a similar fashion, Java provides short-hand notation for decrementing a

-is equivalent to writing i = i - 1
+variable: writing i-- is equivalent to writing i = i - 1.
+For example,

 see the following program that prints a countdown: